eladam1900/MAP673/module-06/lab-06/FinalProject.md

 Since all of the data is based in a region of Kentucky. the map will open zoomed into that area, and will not be pannable. <br>

 <b>Data source</b><br>
 Kentucky Geological Survey data tables.
-A sample of the the oil and gas well data is made available as an excel sheet.
+A sample of the the oil and gas well data is made available as an excel sheet. <br>

+<b>Technology used</b><br>
+After my data queires are built in SQL accessing various databases within the KGS system I will export the data into several excel sheets for more fine tuning.
+These excel workbooks will then be saved as CSV files for use with Mapbox and Leaflet APIs.
+I would like to include some graph and query functionality, so I will also be using jQuery and Highcharts to instantiate those functions.
+My final product will be hosted using GitHub Pages.